How to receive the Holy Eucharist Worthily

 - Have made first confession (exception in case of possible death can be made if person can make a sincere act of perfect contrition) Can.
 Law 916,

-- Abstain for at least one hour before Holy Communion from any food and drink, out of respect to God and to practice self-denial and become open with desire to receive grace (unless fasting is hazardous to ones health or not possible under the circumstances) and to grow in the discipline we need to grow in faith.
+- Abstain for at least one hour before Holy Communion from any food and drink (water OK), out of respect to God and to practice self-denial so to become open with desire to receive grace (unless fasting is hazardous to ones health or not possible under the circumstances) and to grow in the discipline we need to grow in faith.
 Of course, without saying, we should fast from any vices we partake in like smoking, recreational drugs legal or illegal…to be in a state of self-denial.
 Can.
 Law 919, CCC#1387

 - Confessed and stopped all mortal sin. (as explained below) CCC #1385,

-We must never proudly presume we are in a state of grace/with true sorrow, but wholeheartedly want to receive Christ in the state of grace, since we can’t read our souls, but humbly longing to be in such grace, at least, at the moment we are to receive.
+We must never proudly presume we are in a state of grace/with true sorrow, but wholeheartedly want to receive Christ in the state of grace, since we can’t read our souls.
+But humbly long to be in such grace, at least, at the moment we are to receive.
 We need to lose our pride and gain humility desire to unite with God.
 But even if we aren’t moved into complete union with God, the desire to unite with God will send us grace to help us gain true sorrow/true love, so such union can happen one day.
 CCC#1386

-- Be truly resolved to stop sinning; nobody can want to sin any sin (mortal or venial).
+- Be sincerely resolved to stop sinning; nobody can be complacent with any sin (mortal or venial).
 We can’t receive Communion without having real sorrow for our sins.
-We must detest our sins enough to have a honest resolution (working plan – removing sin after sin, ridding attachment after attachment) until we “sin no more” (John 8:11); wholeheartedly seeking to become a real self-sacrificing perfect saint: someone who doesn’t want to offend God in the slightest way and is willing to change their life and follow Him, by Way of the Cross, to see that it happens, or we are in mortal sin (rejecting God’s forgiveness from having a liking for sin).
+We must detest our offences against God enough to have a honest resolution (working plan – removing sin after sin, and ridding attachment after attachment) to “sin no more” (John 8:11); wholeheartedly seek to become a real self-sacrificing perfect saint: someone who doesn’t want to offend God in the slightest way and is willing to change their life and follow Him, by Way of the Cross, to see that it happens, or we are in mortal sin (rejecting God’s forgiveness from having a liking for sin).
 CCC#1451.

 “We call this food Eucharist, and no one may take part in it unless he believes that what we [the Catholic Church] teach is true, has received baptism for the forgiveness of sins and new birth [is growing in faith towards perfection], and lives in keeping with what Christ taught [obeys and repents and changes when he fails].”